 Saanich Strawberry Festival

-Join Saanich in celebrating the 58th annual Strawberry Festival.
-This family-friendly, fun, free event features live music, kids' activities, bouncy castles, information booths, arts and craft stations and, of course, the traditional servings of strawberries and ice cream.
-Scroll down to see information on vendors, music, activities and more!
+Mark your calendars for Strawberry Fest 2026!
+Join Saanich in celebrating the 59th annual Strawberry Festival.
+This family-friendly, fun, free event features live music, kids' activities, information booths, arts and craft stations and, of course, the traditional servings of strawberries and ice cream.

 Where: Beaver Lake Regional Park, 728 Beaver Lake Rd, main parking lot.